liuyucce/m2containers/README.txt

 Magento 2 multi-websites can be enabled in /nginx/conf_m2/magento2.conf.

-Website domains should also be configured in /nginx/sites/app.conf.
+Website domains should also be configured in /nginx/sites/app.conf when using nginx server.

 Reverse proxy can have domains configured in /reverse-proxy/sites/app.conf